dcon01/CP3402-Learning-Journal/README.md

 Week 04:

 Learning Activities: This week I am setting up my Kali linux environment with a target machine and prepare for Part 3 of my course "Hacking with KAli linux".
-I spent some time expeimenting with USB webserver and XAMMP
+I spent some time experimenting with USB webserver and XAMMP and managed to load wordpress on to XAMPP using the my SQL database

-Resources/Links:udemy.com/course/kali-Linux-tutorial-for-beginners, https://www.apachefriends.org/index.html https://www.usbwebserver.net/webserver/
+Resources/Links:udemy.com/course/kali-Linux-tutorial-for-beginners, https://www.apachefriends.org/index.html https://www.usbwebserver.net/webserver/ https://themeisle.com/blog/install-xampp-and-wordpress-locally/

 Estimated Hours:1.5 hours

-Content Insights: Setting up the kali linux environment gives me more experience with virtual machines the and linux environment.
+Content Insights: Setting up the kali linux environment gives me more experience with virtual machines and the linux environment.
 It was dun using the usb webserver but I feel XAMMP was the better product to use for what I want to achieve.

 Career/Employability/Learning Insights: Virtual machines and the linux OS are widely used, I enjoyed watching the videos and implementing what I learned.
+I enjoyed reading the tutorial  on XAMMP and wordpress it made setting up  the local development environment a breeze.

 Week 05

-Learning Activities: I am following up on last week setting up my test environment with Kali etc. (I underestimated how long it would take(3 hours last week)).
-I carried out a lot of work on my local deployment watching various videos and choosing XAMPP
+Learning Activities: I am following up on last week setting up my test environment with Kali etc. i am also working on Child themes for word press and I have been reviewing some documentation

-Resources/Links: udemy.com/course/kali-Linux-tutorial-for-beginners, https://docs.rapid7.com/metasploit/metasploitable-2-exploitability-guide/, https://themeisle.com/blog/install-xampp-and-wordpress-locally/
+Resources/Links: udemy.com/course/kali-Linux-tutorial-for-beginners, https://docs.rapid7.com/metasploit/metasploitable-2-exploitability-guide/,  https://developer.wordpress.org/themes/advanced-topics/child-themes/

 Estimated Hours: 2 hours

 Content Insights: I had some issues with setting up metasploitable which I finally overcame, I can feel my linux commands improving and I feel my confidence growing using linux terminal.
-I managed to set up XAMPP and word press very easily and enjoyed the easy process.
+I played around with alot of CSS elements that I had not known about before.

-Career/Employability/Learning Insights: Setting up local development deployments and using linux terminal confidently will greatly help me in future roles
+Career/Employability/Learning Insights:I quite enjoyed modifying the .css from inside the browser, trying new things anmd watcing the outcomes.